DALL-E/Every illustration.

 Looking forward to seeing how this unfolds!
 Personally, I think everything will be fine, but it does highlight the potential complications that can arise when relying on domains outside the .com powerhouse.
 With .com being globally established and not tied to any country, it offers a level of stability that many ccTLDs can’t always guarantee.
 I imagine we’ll be having similar discussions about .ai domains in the future, since they are tied to Anguilla.
 While it’s unlikely, the rules could change down the line, potentially leaving users with little control.

-Gareth Edwards 23 days ago
+Gareth Edwards about 1 month ago

 @barrygarner GB/UK is a similar dual-delegation.
 So yes, there is precedent.
 But the most recent has been bad (SU).